Shuffle Your Feet

 In addition to the physical pain, I also came to a powerful and disappointing realization: I had failed to heed my own warnings.

 How about you?
 Do you recognize these patterns in your life?
 Is there any element of “do as I say, not as I do” in your parenting or other interpersonal interactions?
+Does this mentality exist in your business?
 What are some of your experiences?

 Still shuffling,